wei1305/growth-board/README_EN.md

 - Selling the project unchanged, rebranded, or with only insubstantial modifications is prohibited
 - Selling GrowthBoard itself, or offering a paid service substantially equivalent to GrowthBoard, requires prior commercial permission from the repository owner

 Because this license includes a restriction on selling the software itself, the project is **source-available**, not open source as defined by the OSI.
-Historical versions already released under the MIT License remain governed by their original license.